pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 ## Delete messages from history

-Requires Message Persistence enabled.
-You must enable “Delete-From-History” in key settings and initialize with a secret key.
+Requires Message Persistence enabled for your key in the Admin Portal.

-Removes messages from a specific channel’s history.
+Removes messages from a channel’s history.

+Required setting: In the Admin Portal, enable “Delete-From-History” for the key.
+Requires initialization with secret key.

 ### Method(s)

+To deleteMessages() use:

 ```
 `1pubnub.delete()
 `
 ```

-Parameters:
+Parameters
-- channels Type: List<String>.
-Channels to delete from.
+- channels Type: List<String> — Channels to delete messages from.
-- start Type: Long.
-Start timetoken (inclusive).
+- start Type: Long — Start timetoken (inclusive).
-- end Type: Long.
-End timetoken (exclusive).
+- end Type: Long — End timetoken (exclusive).

 ### Sample code